Why should I Optimize My Website for Mobile?

-While Mobile website is a top level website with a mobile version inside a folder.
-It also known as “Adaptive Web Design“.
+While Mobile website is a top-level website with a mobile version inside a folder.
+It is also known as “Adaptive Web Design“.

 Search Engine Optimization

-Responsive website is good for mobile ranking.
+A responsive website is good for mobile ranking.
 It passes the Google Mobile-Friendly Test.
-The top level homepage will be mobile for better SEO.
-While, Good for mobile ranking.
+The top-level homepage will be mobile for better SEO.
+While Good for mobile ranking.
 Passes the Google Mobile-Friendly Test.
 Mobile website includes extra pages and content which can be beneficial for SEO if you have unique or different page copy on the mobile site.

 Ease of Use

-Responsive website is more restricting and difficult to work with.
-The design and load speed is more easily compromised by adding 3rd party applications and widgets, too many Google Fonts or images that are too large and/or do not include responsive widths.
+A responsive website is more restricting and difficult to work with.
+The design and load speed are more easily compromised by adding 3rd party applications and widgets, too many Google Fonts or images that are too large and/or do not include responsive widths.
 While the major drawback with a separate mobile website is that you’ll need to maintain two websites.
 This can make for extra work when updating.

 It is more difficult to integrate elements and apps specifically for mobile, or specifically for desktop into a responsive design.